top of page

 Ready to get started with your OSHA 10 hour training?
 Here’s what you need to know.

-OSHA courses are not taught by OSHA staff but by authorized trainers.
-A key requirement for an authorized OSHA trainer is having at least five years of safety experience and completing a rigorous trainer course at an OSHA Training Institute Education Center.
+OSHA courses are not taught by OSHA staff but by authorized trainers who have at least five years of safety experience and complete a rigorous trainer course.
 You can find local trainers through OSHA’s online database.

-Additionally, to ensure all workers can understand this vital information, outreach training in Spanish is widely available.
-Quality training providers often offer their courses in both English and Spanish to make safety accessible to everyone.
+Additionally, to ensure all workers can understand this vital information, quality training providers often offer their courses in both English and Spanish to make safety accessible to everyone.

 What if I Lose My Card?